In This Article

 While not so relevant for preventing Netwalker ransomware attacks, it is always good practice to ensure that account passwords are strong, unique, and periodically rotated.
 Use multi-factor authentication whenever possible, and ensure that users are granted the least privileges they need to perform their role.

-If you’d like to see how the Lepide Data Security Platform can help you detect and prevent ransomware attacks, schedule a demo with one of our engineers or start your free trial today.
+Ransomware continues to be a significant challenge for organizations, and they must be vigilant in protecting their systems against attacks.
+If you’d like to see how the Lepide Data Security Platform can help you detect and prevent ransomware attacks, schedule a demo with one of our engineers.